dahmani-karim/dahmani-karim/README.md

-#  Welcome to my GitHub Workplace !
+<h1 align="center">Welcome to my GitHub Workplace !</h1>

 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> Hi, I’m Karim.

 - 👀 You can visite my [Portfolio](https://dahmani-karim.github.io)
 - 🌱 I’m currently learning Web Development with [OpenClassrooms](https://openclassrooms.com)
+- 📫 You can reach me on my [LinkedIn](https://www.linkedin.com/in/karimdahmani/)
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me on my [LinkedIn](https://www.linkedin.com/in/karimdahmani/)

  You will found all my projects from school and also private content that I want to share.
  <p>